-Some of the health benefits of lulo includes its ability to improve the immune system, build strong bones, regulate digestion, protect against certain cancers, increase circulation, detoxify the body, boost vision, relieve stress, promote sleep, lower cholesterol, and even help avoid the development of diabetes.
+Some of the health benefits of lulo include its ability to improve the immune system, build strong bones, boost vision, regulate digestion, protect against certain cancers, increase circulation, detoxify the body, relieve stress, promote sleep, lower cholesterol, and even help avoid the development of diabetes.

 Although the demand for lulo around the world is growing because of its unique, exotic flavor, unfortunately, it is a member of the nightshade family, which is notoriously fragile and is susceptible to bruising, discoloration, and insects/diseases.
 For this reason, mass cultivation is not really an option for it, so it remains a small-scale crop that has relatively low export levels.

 To eat, cut the fruit in half and scoop out the two, white fleshy halves.
 The fruit can be eaten raw, or it can be cooked.
 However, it is most popularly added to jams, jellies, pies, and other desserts, as well as in ice cream flavoring and as the main ingredient in certain fruit juices and wines.
-Since lulo is somewhat difficult to acquire, why do so many people go through the trouble?
-Simple- it is packed with nutrients and organic compounds that make it a very healthy addition to your fruit intake!
+Since lulo is somewhat difficult to acquire, many people go through the trouble.
+It is packed with nutrients and organic compounds that make it a very healthy addition to your fruit intake.

 Nutritional Value of Lulo